The National Bread Museum of Grain-Baking-Bread Culture

 4) Find, preserve, and repurpose an old building in (1st choice) the Omaha, Nebraska, area to house the National Bread Museum for the United States, as our Bread Culture affects everyone's family history.
 Omaha is on the main, central crossroads of the country, in the Midwest Grain Belt, & central to the Breadbasket of North America.
 The Sower is even on the top of Nebraska's State Capitol.

-Supporting the vision for the National Bread Museum's
+The vision for the National Bread Museum's

-9 thematic components
+9 significant, thematic components ~

 (1) National Bread Museum (Bread Culture Artifacts) & Study Center